Lasik eye surgery - discharge

 When to Call the Doctor

-Call the doctor right away if you have severe pain or any of the post-surgery symptoms worsen before your scheduled follow-up appointment (24 to 48 hours after surgery).
+Call the provider right away if you have severe pain or any of the post-surgery symptoms worsen before your scheduled follow-up appointment.
+The first follow-up is most often scheduled for 24 to 48 hours after surgery.

 American Academy of Ophthalmology Refractive Management/Intervention Panel.
 Preferred practice pattern guidelines.
 Refractive errors & refractive surgery.
-San Francisco, CA: American Academy of Ophthalmology; 2007.
-Accessed May 2014.
-Available at: www.aao.org/preferred-practice-pattern/refractive-errors--surgery-ppp-2013.
+San Francisco, CA: American Academy of Ophthalmology; 2013.
+Available at: www.aao.org/ppp.
+Accessed March 14, 2016.

 Garg S, McColgin AZ, Steinert RF.
 LASIK.
 In: Tasman W, Jaeger EA, eds.
 Duane's Clinical Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott, Williams & Wilkins: 2013:vol 6, chap 49.

 U.S. Food and Drug Administration.
 What should I expect before, during, and after surgery?
-June 2014.
-Accessed July 10, 2014.
-Available at: www.fda.gov/medicaldevices/productsandmedicalprocedures/surgeryandlifesupport/lasik/ucm061270.htm.
+Updated June 2014.
+Available at: www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/SurgeryandLifeSupport/LASIK/ucm061270.htm.
+Accessed March 14, 2016.

 Reviewed By: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.